phetsims/natural-selection/doc/model.md

   * Ee = 1 allele for floppy ears, 1 allele for straight ears
   * tt = 2 alleles for long teeth
 * The order of letters in our genotype abbreviations is relevant, and identifies the parent who contributed the allele.
 For example, 'Ff' is different than 'fF'.
-The first allele ('f') is inherited from the father, the second ('F') from the mother.
+The first allele is inherited from the father, the second from the mother.

 ## Life Expectancy